yorickdowne/ethstaker-deposit-cli/docs/src/generate_bls_to_execution_change_keystore.md

 - **`--validator_index`**: The validator index corresponding to the provided keystore.

-- **`--withdrawal_address`**: Ethereum execution address in hexadecimal encoded form that you wish to set as your withdrawal credentials.
+- **`--withdrawal_address`**: The Ethereum address that will be used in withdrawal.
+It typically starts with '0x' followed by 40 hexadecimal characters.
+Please make sure you have full control over the address you choose here.
+Once you set a withdrawal address on chain, it cannot be changed.

 - **`--output_folder`**: The folder path for the `bls_to_execution_change_keystore_signature-*` JSON file.